 Sunscreens over 30 SPF

-Around the world, Sun Protection Factor (or SPF) is the overall measure of how effective sunscreen is.
+Sun Protection Factor (or SPF) is the international standard measure of how effective sunscreen is.
 One common misconception is that sunscreens with a higher SPF offer a better level of protection.
-As a result, travelers will either apply high-SPF sunscreen less often, or stay exposed longer with the belief their higher SPF sunscreen protects them.
+As a result, travelers will either apply high-SPF sunscreen less often, or stay under the sun longer with the belief their higher SPF sunscreen protects them.

 Potentially Allergenic Sunscreens